Leana Wen Removed As Planned Parenthood President

 — The Hill (@thehill) July 16, 2019

-Planned Parenthood also announced that Alexis McGill would take over as Acting President and CEO.
+Planned Parenthood also announced that Alexis McGill would take over as acting president and CEO.
 The company described her as a social justice leader and advocate for reproductive rights.
 CNN states that the company will begin looking for a new president and CEO in early 2020, with a goal of finding a replacement by the end of that year.

 The change comes as the nonprofit is battling state laws restricting abortion access, including a near-total abortion ban in Alabama and six-week abortion bans in Georgia and Ohio.
 In May, Alabama passed a bill banning almost all abortions, including those where rape or incest occurred, citing only serious medical risks to the mother or if the fetus has a fatal “anomaly.”